-As we have started 2021, a lot of perspectives have changed.
-One thing I noticed about 2020, was that we attended a lot less parties.
+As we have started 2022, a lot of perspectives have changed.
+One thing I noticed since COVID, we attended a lot less parties.

 We now, more than ever, have better quality information about good and bad choices for our kids (cue an 8 year old me claiming Pop Tarts were an acceptable breakfast food due to the fact that they contained fruit, in the form of strawberry icing) when it comes to food, so why not try extending that to our beloved party bags.

 I’m not saying be a party-pooper, excuse the pun, you can still add a few cray things to get on brand, but what about a few less mood altering goods and something practical for future use.